 The first challenge is the lack of reliable water sources for aquaculture operations due to rapid population growth and rising temperatures caused by climate change.
 This leads to increased environmental stress on the fish populations, making them more susceptible to disease.

 Additionally, many farming practices employed may not take into account adequate water quality or sanitation measures which further compounds this problem.
 Secondly, there is also a need to develop better methods of tracking fish health through improved diagnostics and surveillance systems.

 For example, current diagnostic techniques often rely on visual inspection when assessing the health of fish stocks, leaving room for error if certain signs of illness go unnoticed or unrecognized.

 To overcome these challenges, it is essential that we invest in research to develop new strategies for better detection and management of common aquatic illnesses while also creating sustainable frameworks for aquaculture development that factor in climate change impacts.

 In addition to this, it will be necessary to increase public awareness about preventive care measures such as proper disposal of wastewater from farms and other related activities so that farmers can reduce their exposure to infectious agents like bacterial pathogens.

-This helps to ensure that Nigerian farmers can produce healthy and high-quality seafood products for local consumers as well as export markets.
-As the world continues its march towards greater reliance on technology-enabled solutions for food production, Nigeria is poised to reap the rewards from its investments in this area.
-By continuing to invest in both AI and Big Data toolsets, Nigeria will be able to continue providing sustainable fisheries resources for generations to come.
+This helps to ensure that farmers can produce healthy and high-quality seafood products for local consumers as well as export markets.
+As the world continues its march towards greater reliance on technology-enabled solutions for food production, fish farmer are poised to reap the rewards from its investments in this area.
+By continuing to invest in both AI and Big Data toolsets, we will be able to continue providing sustainable fisheries resources for generations to come.